programminghistorian/ph-submissions/en/lessons/finding-places-world-historical-gazetteer.md

 ## Load the gazetteer

 Now let’s focus back on the task at hand.
 We need to load our list of place names and find where they occur in a text.
 To do this, let’s start by reading the file containing our list of names.
 We’ll use Python’s pathlib library, which offers a simple way to read the text or data in a file.
-In the following example, we import pathlib and use it to open a file called ‘gazetteer.txt’ and load its text.
+In the following example, we will import pathlib and use it to open a file called ‘gazetteer.txt’ and load its text.
 We then create a Python list of the place names by splitting on the new line character “\n”.
 This assumes that your file is structured with a new line for each place name.
 If you’ve used a different format in your file, you may need to split on the comma “,” or tab ”\t”.
 To do this, just change the value inside `.split()` below.

 ```python
 from pathlib import Path